Do you have any recommendations for me to save my work and decrease the chance of losing data (including papers, projects, and my Senior Comp)?

 This is best illustrated by an example:

 Megan was working on a semester-long paper.
-She started writing the paper on January 17, 2011.
-When she saved the file for the first time to her computer's hard drive, she named the file longpaper011711.doc.
+She started writing the paper on January 17, 2021.
+When she saved the file for the first time to her computer's hard drive, she named the file longpaper011721.doc.

-Megan worked on the paper again on February 3, 2011.
+Megan worked on the paper again on February 3, 2021.
 When she opened the file, she immediately went to the File menu and selected Save as....
-She saved the file as longpaper020311.doc and then worked on it for a while.
+She saved the file as longpaper020321.doc and then worked on it for a while.

-Special note: File corruption can happen when you save to ANY media, including hard drives, network drives, flash drives, and CDs.
+Special note: File corruption can happen when you save to ANY media, including hard drives, network drives (including "cloud" storage), and flash drives.

-One of the best ways to save your files here at Saint Mary's College is to save them to your personal network drive (H:).
-All students receive 2GB of disk space on our network to save files to and/or host a web page.
+One of the best ways to save your files here at Saint Mary's College (especially if you know you will have to print them) is to save them to your personal network drive (H:).
+Your personal network drive automatically connects when you sign in to a computer in the classrooms or clusters on campus (both Mac and Windows).
+All students receive 10GB of disk space on our network to save files to and/or host a web page.
 This space is accessible from any networked computer on campus, eliminating the need to physically carry your files across campus from computer to computer.
 This network space is also backed up by Information Technology every night, which makes it a secure place for important papers and other files.

 To check your available quota on your network drive, please visit http://www.saintmarys.edu/account/

-Another way to save your file and have it go wherever you do is by sending it to yourself via e-mail.
-You can access your Saint Mary's e-mail account from anywhere in the world if you use your Saint Mary's Google Apps for Education account (https://webmail.saintmarys.edu).
+Another way to save your file and have it go wherever you go is by sending it to yourself via e-mail.
+You can access your Saint Mary's e-mail account from anywhere in the world with Google's Workspace for Education (https://mail.google.com).

 You can either save the file by e-mailing it to yourself as an attachment, or you can copy and paste the text of a document into the body of an e-mail message you send to yourself.
 You can then access your file from any computer that has an Internet connection and a web browser.

-Your Saint Mary's Google Apps for Education account has a quota of at least 30GB.
+Your Saint Mary's Google Workspace for Education account has no quota limit - you can use as much space as needed for Mail and Drive.
 If you have questions about your e-mail quota or other e-mail issues, please refer to the ResNet FAQ at http://www.saintmarys.edu/resnet/resnetfaq.

 Keep More Than One Copy

-A frequent complaint heard by students to Information Technology is that they lost their only copy of a major assignment.
+A frequent complaint heard from students to Information Technology is that they lost their only copy of a major assignment.
 A good rule of thumb is "The more important the data, the more copies you should have on diverse media in different locations."
-(Steve Hideg, Integrated Technology Programmer/Analyst, Saint Mary's College)
+(Steve Hideg, former Director of Network & System Administration at Saint Mary's College)

 Important files (especially Senior Comps and Education Portfolios) should always be stored in multiple locations.
 If you have a personal computer, you should save a copy on its hard drive.
 You should also save a copy on your network drive.
 You may choose to keep an additional copy on a flash drive or in cloud storage (mentioned below).